markusressel/telegram-click/README.md

 | `NOBODY`              | Nobody has permission (useful for callbacks triggered via code instead of user interaction f.ex. "unknown command" handler) |
 | `ANYBODY`             | Anybody has permission (this is the default) |

-### Custom permission handler
+### Custom permissions

-If none of the integrated handlers suit your needs you can simply write your own permission handler by extending the `Permission` base class and pass an instance of the `MyPermission` class to the list of `permissions`:
+If none of the integrated permissions suit your needs you can simply write your own permission handler by extending the `Permission` base class and pass an instance of the `MyPermission` class to the list of `permissions`: